eth_uninstallFilter - BNB Smart Chain

 Common Errors

-• Invalid filter ID: If the filter ID provided does not exist or has already been uninstalled, the method will return false.
-Verify the filter ID before attempting to uninstall it.
+• Invalid Filter ID: If the filter ID provided is incorrect or has already been uninstalled, the method will return false.
+Ensure that the filter ID is valid and currently active before attempting to uninstall it.

 Last updated